EmixMaxime/python-blockchain/README.md

 ### Command
 	-c ask the blockchain to a node
+	-ac is an answer to the command -c
 	-n ask to a node his all connections
-	-an is an answer to the command n
+	-an is an answer to the command -n
-	-t specifi that the node will receiv a transaction
+	-t specify that the node will receiv a transaction
-	-b specifi that the node will receiv a block
+	-b specify that the node will receiv a block
-	-p it's a commande to know how many node are in the same network -ap is a answer to the command p
+	-p it's a commande to know how many node are in the same network -ap is a answer to the command -p